gdh1995/vimium-c/README.md

 Known issues (Up to the master branch):
 1. Chrome before version 49 has bugs in `Window.postMessage` if the flag `#enable-site-per-process` is on, which breaks `Vomnibar`.
 Then `Vomnibar` would only work well on Vimium++ Options pages.
+2. `Preferred Vomnibar Page` can not support Http/File URLs before Chrome 41.

+Not released yet:
+* fix bugs about the option `Preferred Vomnibar Page`

 1.59:
 * **add an option "Vomnibar Page" to show user's preferred Vomnibar page**